meeramurali/Custom-Kubernetes-Scheduler/README.md

 # Custom-Kubernetes-Scheduler

-#### Note: kubectl commands will not work from git repo root folder.
-Must run from outside or cd into one of the sub-folders.

 ## Setting up a multi-node cluster on a single machine by deploying nodes as Docker containers
 1. cd DIND_cluster/
 2. chmod +x dind-cluster-v1.13.sh